-Throughout May, MU Extension will join the national Mental Health Awareness campaign to provide resources designed to be useful to farming and rural communities where they live, work and play.
+Throughout May, MU Extension and its partners will join the national Mental Health Awareness campaign to provide resources designed to be useful to farming and rural communities where they live, work, and play.

-"With increased pressures on today's farmers, we want to let farmers know there are ways to fight stigma and provide a safe environment to address mental health concerns of farmers," says [insert partner representative name here].
-"We want to help our rural communities develop and maintain a support system for our farmers."
+"With increased pressures on today's farmers, we want to let farmers know there are ways to fight stigma and provide a safe environment to address mental health concerns of farmers, ranchers, farmworkers, and their families" says [insert partner representative name here].
+"Together We Can" help our rural communities develop and maintain a support system for our farmers."

-For more information, go to [www.extension.missouri.edu/xxxxx], or contact [partner representative] at [partner representative email.]
+For more information, go to www.extension.missouri.edu/programs/agrability/show-me-strong-farm-families or contact [partner representative at [partner rep